mjshuff23/typescript-workshop/README.md

 - Installation:
   - `npm install -g typescript`
     - This installs TypeScript globally, but feel free to install it locally in your project or even using `npx`
-- Transpiling Code:
+- Compiling Code:
-  - `tsc <<filename.ts>>` - To transpile your TypeScript into JavaScript
+  - `tsc <<filename.ts>>` - To compile your TypeScript into JavaScript
-    - If you have a TypeScript error and attempt to transpile it, you will get a warning, but it will STILL transpile it.
+    - If you have a TypeScript error and attempt to compile it, you will get a warning, but it will STILL compile it.
     - `tsc --noEmitOnError <<filename.ts>>` - JavaScript file with not be updated if an error in TypeScript occurs